isc-projects/bind9/doc/arm/reference.rst

    This :any:`address_match_list` is primarily meant to have addresses and subnets of the proxies that are allowed to send PROXYv2 headers to BIND.
-In most cases, we do not recommend setting this :any:`address_match_list` to be very allowing, in particular, to set it to `any`, especially in the cases when PROXYv2 headers can be accepted on publically available networking interfaces.
+In most cases, we do not recommend setting this :any:`address_match_list` to be very permissive; in particular, we recommend against setting it to `any`, especially in cases when PROXYv2 headers can be accepted on publicly available networking interfaces.

    The specified option is the only option that matches against real peer addresses when PROXYv2 headers are used.
-Most of the options that work with peer addresses, use the ones extracted from PROXYv2 headers.
+Most of the options that work with peer addresses use the ones extracted from PROXYv2 headers.

-   Also, see: :namedconf:ref:`allow-proxy-on`
+   See also: :namedconf:ref:`allow-proxy-on`.

 .. namedconf:statement:: allow-proxy-on
    :tags: server